canokeys/canokey-documentation/content/development/protocols/admin.md

 ### 18. KBD Keymap

-Manage the keyboard layout used for keyboard output.
+Manage the keyboard layout used for keyboard output (requires firmware 3.1.1 or above).
 The layout is a fixed 128-entry table; entry N maps ASCII code N to two bytes `{modifier, HID usage}`.
 A usage of 0 means the character is skipped.
 Once written, the stored table replaces the built-in QWERTY layout.

 #### Write KBD Keymap (45h)